netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 RPCs Input Augmentations Cons:

-- Need to augment every rpc, including future rpcs would need to consider these augmentations, which is harder to maintain
+- Need to augment every RPC, including future RPCs would need to consider these augmentations, which is harder to maintain

 - There is no literal alignment with W3C standard.
 However, as mentioned before most of the time there will be modifications to the content